vardumper/extended-htmldocument/README.md

 // output is:
 // <a class="secondary" href="https://google.com" rel="nofollow" title="Google it"></a>
 ```
-## Twig Templates
+## Generated Templates
-There's now a Twig Template for every HTML element included.
+Templates are generated from the HTML5 schema for every HTML element.
 These allow for better consistency in your design system(s), support all possible HTML attributes and have basic validations for enum attributes.

+### Twig
 They are compatible with different ways of using Twig (`include`, `embed` and `use`).
 ```php
 $twig->path('vendor/vardumper/extended-htmldocument/templates', 'html'); /** register template path with or without namespace */
 ```
+Example
 ```twig
 {% include '@html/inline/a.twig' with {
   href: 'https://example.com',